ibm-cloud-docs/Cloudant/local/troubleshoot.md

 processes to show, in this case 10.
 So here <0.101.0> is using 16 MB of memory, which is typically nothing to worry about.
 It is possible for individual processes to use several gigabytes of memory.
-As a rule, if the uppermost processes are using more memory than others, it is worth looking into whether you can stop those processes.
+As a rule, if the top processes are using more memory than others, it is worth looking into whether you can stop those processes.

 Use `process_info` to find out what process is running.